Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Model of evaporation with regularized center: Non-self-similar case

 \subsubsection{Outgoing null geodesics and the Penrose diagram}

-We now show the results for the mass function given by Eq.~\eqref{mass-more-realistic}.
+We now show the results for the nonlinear mass function given by Eq.~\eqref{mass-more-realistic}.
 We select the same parameters as Sect.~\ref{Appendix:diagram of linear mass}, i.e., $M_0/\ell =10$, $v_{\rm i}/\ell =6$, and $v_{\rm f}/\ell =60$ as an example.
-Figure~\ref{NSRN AH and flow_realistic mass} shows the location of the boundary of the trapped region (closed purple curve) and outgoing null geodesics (green curves) in the $({v},{r})$-plane for $q=0.0$ (upper left), $0.7$ (upper right), and $0.9$ (bottom).
+Figure~\ref{NSRN AH and flow_realistic mass} shows the $(v,r)$-diagrams for $q=0.0$ (upper left), $0.7$ (upper right), and $0.9$ (bottom).
 Each of the outgoing null geodesics gives a $u$-constant surface.
 In all cases, all outgoing null geodesics escape to future null infinity, similarly to the case of the linear mass function of Sect.~\ref{Appendix:diagram of linear mass}.

 In each figure for $q=0.0$ and $q=0.7$, we can observe the existence of an attractor near the inner boundary of the trapped region which attracts outgoing null geodesics for some period of time.
 In the case of $q=0.0$, the radial position of the attractor is approximately constant.
 This is because the geometry near the center is approximately equal to that of the dS spacetime, and the attractor is understood as the cosmological horizon in that geometry.
 On the other hand, for $q=0.7$, the geometry around the center is similar to that of the AdS spacetime (see Appendix \ref{Appendix:Geometrical-quantities}).
 In that case, there is no cosmological horizon and the reason for the existence of the attractor is different from the case $q=0.0$.
-It would be understood by the similarity to the case of the linear mass function, i.e., as the residue of the inner homothetic Killing horizons of the case $\ell=0$ (compare with the right panel of Fig.~\ref{geodesic_AH_q07_linearmass}).
+It would be understood by the similarity to the case of the linear mass function, i.e., as the residue of the inner homothetic Killing horizons of the case $\ell=0$ (compare with the right panel of Fig.~\ref{geodesic_AH_linearmass}).
 Although the gathering of outgoing null geodesics also occurs for $q=0.9$, the attractive property does not seem to be sufficiently strong to form an attractor.
-This result is also similar to the case of the linear mass function (compare with the right panel of Fig.~\ref{geodesic_AH_q09_linearmass}).
+This result is also similar to the case of the linear mass function (compare with the right panel of Fig.~\ref{geodesic_AH_linearmass}).
 In all cases, the gathering of outgoing null geodesics causes the blueshift of propagating photons.
 This frequency shift will be studied in more detail in Sect.~\ref{Subsec:Frequency_shift}.

 We now show the Penrose diagram for $q=0.9$ in Fig.~\ref{NSRN diagram_realistic mass}.
 This diagram is drawn with the value $L=v_{\rm f}=60\ell$ in Eqs.~\eqref{Def:eta} and \eqref{Def:zeta}.
 The blue curve shows the worldline of the central point, $r=0$, and the purple curve shows the closed apparent horizon.
 In this spacetime, there is no event horizon because the past of the future null infinity covers all spacetime regions.
 Also, no singularity formation happens, and hence, there is no Cauchy horizon either.
 The Penrose diagram has the same structure as that of the Minkowski spacetime, and therefore, no information problem occurs in this spacetime.
 Thus, we have obtained the result that is consistent with the Hayward-Frolov scenario.